 In practice companies accept that equity disposed of in transactions such as this are assessable at the statutory market value as in any event the disposals do not satisfy the conditions in OTA75\Sch3\Para1 (see below).

+Top of page

 Example 3

 July Brent is shown on the IPE screen at $16.50 and August at $16.40.
 A thinks that the inter- month differential will shorten but B takes the opposite view.
 A and B therefore negotiate a July\August spread deal at $0.10 payable by B. This is commonly referred to as an inter- month spread deal.
 Although it is negotiated as one deal (normally on the basis of a price difference), there are usually two contract documents i.e. A sells July Brent to B and B sells August Brent to A, each with its own price ($16.50 and $16.40) and each leg of the deal may enter separate chains or be booked out in separate circles.
 A and B may close their positions with each other or with other parties.